quiltdata/quilt/docs/Catalog/Preferences.md

 You can use your Quilt catalog's configuration file to show and hide certain tabs and buttons in the Quilt catalog.
 This gives you finer-grained control over how users interact with the Quilt catalog.
-You can create configuration file in your Quilt S3 bucket at `s3://BUCKET/.quilt/catalog/config.yaml`.
+The catalog config file is per-bucket.
+The file's path is `s3://BUCKET/.quilt/catalog/config.yaml`.

 If there is no config.yaml, or your config.yaml file does not override the `ui` key, then the following defaults are used: